-For anyone who has had apprentices go through an endpoint assessment, they may have been asked to submit a showcase portfolio that maps to the apprenticeship standards.
-Interestingly, unlike the old fashioned NVQs or Diploma programmes, the showcase portfolio does not need to be as packed with evidence as portfolios used to be.
+Anyone who has had apprentices go through an endpoint assessment may have been asked to submit a showcase portfolio that maps to the apprenticeship standards.
+Interestingly, unlike the old-fashioned NVQs or Diploma programmes, the showcase portfolio does not need to be as packed with evidence as portfolios used to be.
 The introduction of apprenticeship standards has meant that education and training providers have had to rethink the types of evidence that they want learners to gather for their EPA portfolio.
-Education and training providers are also having to rethink the way they deliver their training as the new OfSTED Inspection Framework has introduced the Quality of Education judgement.
-(We wrote a short article on our Stedfast site about how OfSTED will inspect the curriculum.)
+Education and training providers also have to rethink how they deliver their training as the new OfSTED Inspection Framework has introduced the Quality of Education judgement.
 Like the EPA portfolios, providers are going to have to rethink how they develop new or update their existing curriculum plans.
-We have already written about the curriclum plan design but thought it might be helpful to talk about apprenticeship curriculum mapping.
+We have already written about the curriculum plan design, but we thought it might be helpful to talk about apprenticeship curriculum mapping.

 Apprenticeship Standards Curriculum

 The new standards give providers a clear structure of the Knowledge, Skills and Behaviours expected to be demonstrated by the apprentice at the end of their programme.
 This standards-based delivery leads to an increase in the purpose of curriculum maps as they show what is happening against each standard but, more crucially, what is not.
 If you haven’t planned delivery activities for one or more standards, then there will be an expectation that the learner will not successfully complete their programme.
 Missing standards in the delivery can be mitigated by using curriculum maps.

 Stedfast Curriculum Mapping

 We have built curriculum mapping tools into Stedfast, which is an important part of curriculum planning.
 Users are able to create multiple activities that make up the curriculum.
 Each activity has 3 steps: